Why should you care about your user satisfaction/customer satisfaction?

 “Go the extra mile”.

 We have all heard about that.
-This is the very common jargon.
+This is very common jargon.

 But it’s only the tip of the iceberg.

 In this article, I want to dive deep into the nitty-gritty of customer satisfaction.
 Why it matters.
-How to deal with it, and what are some of the best practices with real-life examples.
+How to deal with it, and what are some of the best practices.

 As simple as it sounds, customer satisfaction metrics refer to how happy customers are with the service they receive.